What is it?

 If you have any symptoms, you should see an ophthalmologist.

-The main treatment for contact lens-related keratitis is topical medication ranging from antibiotics, antifungals, bacteriostatic agents to bactericides but can also include surgical treatments like the use of lasers or even a transplant.
+The main treatments for contact lens-related keratitis is topical medication ranging from antibiotics, antifungals, bacteriostatic agents to bactericides but can also include surgical treatments like the use of lasers or even a transplant.

 Professionals who treat this pathology